princomp/princomp.github.io/source/lectures/misc/files.md

 ### Many Things Can Go Wrong!

-We will not list in detail all the ways things can go wrong with manipulating files (memory shortage, access right limitations, concurrent access to a file, etc.), but **read and write access to files should always take place in `try{…}catch{…}` blocks**.
+We will not list in detail all the ways things can go wrong with manipulating files (memory shortage, access right limitations, concurrent access to a file, etc.), but **read and write access to files should always take place in `try-catch` blocks**.